Graduate Applied Stat Courses

 Below is a description of applied statistics for researchers courses for students across CSU.
 These courses fill very quickly.
 Early registration is strongly encouraged.

-STAT 511 (Design and Data Analysis for Researchers I) is a popular and practical course for graduate students from across the university.
+STAR 511 (Design and Data Analysis for Researchers I) is a popular and practical course for graduate students from across the university.
 Topics include simple linear regression, one-way ANOVA and R software.
 This is a 4-credit course offered every semester.

 STAR 501 – 549 are topics courses designed to offer flexibility.
 Examples include STAR 501 (Data Wrangling and Visualization) and STAR 513 (Regression Models).
 We will continue to add topics based on student interest.
 These are 2-credit courses offered on a rotating basis.